elijah0528/Deep-Learning/ProbabilityAndInformationTheory.md

 $$P(x=x) = \phi^x (1-\phi)^{1-x}$$
 $$\mathbb{E}[x] = \phi$$
 $$\text{Var}(x)= \phi(1-\phi)$$
-**- Multinoulli Distribution**
+- Multinoulli Distribution
   - Distribution over a single variable with a finite $k$ states parameterized by $p \epsilon [0,1]^{k-1}$
   - The $k$-th state is given by $1-1^Tp$  where $1^Tp \leq 0$
   - Used to describe categorical variables
-**- Gaussian Distribution**
+- Gaussian Distribution
   - Gaussian Distribution is governed by two parameters: $\mu ^2$ and $\sigma$
   - Gaussian Distribution has many applications for many reasons
   	- Many distributions are very close to gaussian distribution
   	- Central Limit Theorem shows that the sum of many independent random variables in normally distributed
   	- Gaussian Distribution encodes the most amount of uncertainty over real numbers
-	- Multivariate Normal Distribution is given by the following formula
+  - Multivariate Gaussian Distribution is given by the following formula
 $$N(x;\mu, \Sigma) = \sqrt{\frac{1}{(2\pi)^n\text{det}(\Sigma)}}\text{exp}(-\frac{1}{2}(x-\mu)^T\Sigma^{-1}(x-\mu))$$
   - The parameter $\Sigma$ gives the covariance matrix
   - To evaluate the covariance matrix, the precision matrix ($\beta$) is used instead
-- The Isotropic Gaussian Distribution is a simplified version whose covariance matrix is a scalar times the identity matrix **- Exponential and Laplace Distributions**
+  - The Isotropic Gaussian Distribution is a simplified version whose covariance matrix is a scalar times the identity matrix
+- Exponential and Laplace Distributions
 	- The exponential distribution has a sharp point at $x=0$ and assigns a probability of 0 to all values less than 0ent variables
-	- The Laplace distribution places a sharp point at an arbitrary value **- Dirac and Empirical Distributions**
+	- The Laplace distribution places a sharp point at an arbitrary value
+- Dirac and Empirical Distributions
 	- The Dirac delta function centers all the mass of a PDF at one point
 		- This function is known as a generalized function since its defined in terms of its integrated form
 			- The integral is 1 but every value except a single point is 0